JasonL111/Delper/README.md

   -t: Rename all LRF files in the 'LRF' directory to have an .MP4 extension.
   -c: Compress all MP4 videos in the 'LRF' directory using the H265 codec.
   -d: Delete all videos in LRF directory which do not contain '_LRF' in their names.
 It will move the files to the Recycle Bin instead of permanently deleting them.
+  -o: One press do the all jobs, execute -m -t -c -d one by one.
 ```

 ## Notice